-Entertainment Fashion & Style How to Make Sweater Mittens Transform an old sweater into something new Share PINTEREST Email Print Tina Marie Photography/Getty Images Entertainment Accessories Tops & Sweaters Dresses Skirts Jeans Pants Do It Yourself Shoes Skincare Advice Makeup Hair Fragrance Tattoos and Body Piercings Kids and Teens Bumps & Babies Learn More By Erin Huffstetler Erin Huffstetler Writer B.A., Writing and Communications, Maryville College Erin Huffstetler is the former frugal living expert for The Balance.
-She covered how to save money and get out of debt. our editorial process Facebook Facebook Twitter Twitter LinkedIn LinkedIn Erin Huffstetler Updated August 31, 2018 Do you have a sweater that's old and worn out?
+Entertainment Fashion & Style How to Make Sweater Mittens Transform an old sweater into something new Share PINTEREST Email Print Tina Marie Photography/Getty Images Entertainment Accessories Tops & Sweaters Dresses Skirts Jeans Pants Do It Yourself Shoes Skincare Advice Makeup Hair Fragrance Tattoos and Body Piercings Kids and Teens Bumps & Babies Learn More By Erin Huffstetler Erin Huffstetler Writer B.A., Writing and Communications, Maryville College Erin Huffstetler is a writer with experience writing about easy ways to save money at home.
+Learn about our Editorial Process Updated on 08/31/18 Do you have a sweater that's old and worn out?
 Or perhaps it's out of style or the moths got to it.
 It might also be a favorite sweater that you just don't want to let go of.
 If that's the case, transform it into a cozy pair of sweater mittens.
 Supply List To make a pair of sweater mittens you will need the following items: An old sweaterPaperA pen or pencilScissorsThreadSewing pinsA sewing machine (optional) 01 of 07 Trace Your Hand on a Piece of Paper Trace your hand on a piece of paper.
 Erin Huffstetler Lay out one of your hands on a piece of paper with your fingers together and your thumb out at the side as though you are wearing a pair of mittens.
 It doesn't matter which hand you use.
 Then, trace around the outline of your hand.
 02 of 07 Create a Pattern for Your Sweater Mittens Create a pattern for your sweater mittens.
 Erin Huffstetler Add a half-inch all the way around your traced hand to allow for seams.
 You'll also want to add an inch or more at the bottom of the mitten in order to create a cuff.
 Make any other necessary (and personalized) tweaks to your mitten design before finalizing your pattern.
 Note: If you already have a pair of mittens that fit you well, you can use them as your pattern.
 Just trace around one of the mittens, and add in the allowances on the sides and bottom for seams and cuffs.
 03 of 07 Pin the Mitten Pattern to the Sweater Pin the mitten pattern to the front of the sweater.
 Erin Huffstetler Cut out your mitten pattern and pin it to the front of the sweater.
 In order to create a nice finished cuff, line up the bottom edge of your pattern with the bottom edge of the sweater.
 Tip: Baby and toddler mittens fit nicely on sweater sleeves.
 04 of 07 Cut Out the First Sweater Mitten Cut around the pattern to create the first mitten shape.
 Erin Huffstetler Cut around the mitten pattern.
 Because you are cutting through two pieces of material, this will give you two mitten-shaped pieces of fabric.
 05 of 07 Cut Out the Second Sweater Mitten Cut Out the Second Sweater Mitten.
 Erin Huffstetler Flip the mitten pattern, and pin it to another section of the sweater.
 Be sure to select an area of the sweater consistent with the section you chose for the first mitten.
 Next, cut around the pattern to create the second mitten.
 Make sure you use a pair of sharp scissors that are big enough to cut through the material.
 It's a good idea to test the scissors first on another part of the sweater.
 06 of 07 Flip the Mittens and Pin Flip the mittens inside out and pin.
 Erin Huffstetler Flip the mittens inside out, and securely pin them together.
 If you're using a delicate material such as cashmere you'll have to be careful not to damage the material when pinning.
 Be sure your pins aren't bent or damaged in any way and that they're free of rust.
 07 of 07 Sew the Mittens Together Sew the Mittens Together.
 Erin Huffstetler Stitch around the edge of both mittens, leaving a quarter-inch seam allowance.
 Next, flip the material right-side out, and your mittens are ready to wear or ship to your friend or relative.
 If you are making a pair of mittens for someone else you'll have to approximate the size by either cutting larger or smaller than your hand size.